Ahrefs vs Semrush — Which Should You Use?

 This means that in theory, Semrush should be able to provide more comprehensive data for analyzing backlinks.

-Ahrefs domain statistics (January 2024)
+Ahrefs database statistics (November 2024)

-Ahrefs domain statistics
+Ahrefs database statistics

 I was curious to see how this played out in practice, however, so I conducted some simple tests on both tools’ ability to surface referring domains.
 These involved running some of the websites for ecommerce and design tools that we review through both Ahrefs and Semrush.